Planning a long weekend in Andalusia? Here’s an easy-to-follow Malaga itinerary with lots of photos to help you rock your 3 days in Malaga, Spain!

-Here’s my recommended itinerary for 3 days in Malaga!
+Here’s my recommended Malaga in 3 days itinerary!

 Rise and shine!

-The first thing on today’s itinerary is the gem of Malaga: The Alcazaba.
+The first thing on today’s Malaga Spain itinerary is the gem of Malaga: The Alcazaba.

 You’ll find the entrance to this site smack dab in the middle of Old Town.